Deposit and Bond Requirements for Home Buyers in South Africa

 - Speeds up your final bond application.

-A buyer who applies for a bond without preparing documents can wait weeks while the bank demands payslips, bank statements, and proof of deposit.
-Each delay drains patience and strains the deal.
-A buyer who arrives with every paper ready moves swiftly.
-The bond is approved within weeks, not months.
+A buyer who applies without the documents ready can wait weeks while the bank chases payslips, statements, and proof of deposit, and every delay tests the deal.
+A buyer who arrives with every paper in order moves quickly, and the bond is approved in weeks, not months.

 Bond requirements in South Africa include